-Since the time bound how does not depend upon your input distribution, this means that unless we are extremely unlucky (as opposed to ill prepared or unpopular) we will certainly get good performance.

-Randomization is a general tool to improve algorithms with bad worst-case but good average-case complexity.

-The worst-case is still there, but we almost certainly won't see it.
+- Since the time bound now does not depend upon your input distribution, this means that unless we are extremely unlucky we will certainly get good performance. - Randomization is a general tool to improve algorithms with bad worst-case but good average-case complexity. - The worst-case is still there, but we almost certainly won't see it.